-The global scale of migration can often obscure local perspectives, why it’s important to broach question of migration also using our own immediate vantage point.
-This roundtable discussion will foreground a Philadelphia perspective and bring together a cross-section of experts from city government and community-based organizations actively involved in immigration issues.
+The global scale of migration can often obscure local perspectives.
+This roundtable discussion brings together a cross-section of experts from city government and community-based organizations actively involved in immigration issues to broach the question of migration using our own immediate vantage point.

 Cosponsored by the Kislak Center for Special Collections, Rare Books and Manuscripts.